muguira-james/c-lisp-v1/learnlisp1/src/learnlisp1/README.md

 * handle a queue using an external lisp queue
 * perform either a depth or breadth first search

+To run this from sbcl:

+* cd to the src directory
+* sbcl --load learnlisp1.lsp
+* At this point you've loaded and compiled the file into the env.
+You are sitting at a lisp repl prompt.
+* (in-package :lrn)
+* (main)

+The package is called :lrn (from the top of the file).
+The 'in-package :lrn' statement brings your variables into view.
+The function 'main' is the test function.

 The Dockerfile is broken - it assume you have compiled the lisp source and generated an executable